Partizan Stadium: History

 The stadium hosted Partizan in their first-ever UEFA Champions League, the 2003-04 edition.
-In the qualifiers they eliminated Bobby Robson's Newcastle United; losing 0–1 in Belgrade, but in rematch at St James' Park they won by Ivica Iliev's goal in regular time and reached the group stages after a penalty shoot-out.
-Despite being drawn in a tough group with Real Madrid (the previous year's Champions League semi-finalist), Porto (the winner of the 2002–03 UEFA Cup and the eventual winner of the competition) and Marseille (the eventual runners-up of the 2003–04 UEFA Cup)., the stadium proved a tough ground for the opposition and the team did not lost a home game, playing out a 0–0 draw with Real Madrid's famous Galácticos, which included players such as Zinedine Zidane, Ronaldo, Luís Figo, Roberto Carlos, Raúl and David Beckham; a 1–1 draw with Porto, led by coach José Mourinho; and Marseille, with its superstars Fabien Barthez and Didier Drogba, while playing some inspired football in the away matches at Madrid (0–1), Marseille (0–3) and Porto (1–2).
+In the qualifiers they eliminated Bobby Robson's Newcastle United; losing 0–1 in Belgrade, but in the rematch at St James' Park they won with Ivica Iliev's goal in regular time and reached the group stages after a penalty shoot-out.
+Despite being drawn in a tough group with Real Madrid (the previous year's semi-finalist), Porto (the winner of the 2002–03 UEFA Cup and the eventual winner of the competition) and Marseille (the eventual runners-up of the 2003–04 UEFA Cup)., the stadium proved a tough ground for the opposition and the team did not lose a home game, playing out a 0–0 draw with Real Madrid's famous Galácticos, which included players such as Zinedine Zidane, Ronaldo, Luís Figo, Roberto Carlos, Raúl and David Beckham; a 1–1 draw with Porto, led by coach José Mourinho; and Marseille, with its superstars Fabien Barthez and Didier Drogba, while playing some inspired football in the away matches at Madrid (0–1), Marseille (0–3) and Porto (1–2).

-In September 2010, Partizan stadium was reorganized in a few places for the UEFA Champions League.
+In September 2010, the Partizan Stadium was reorganized in a few places for the UEFA Champions League.
 Due to UEFA stadium standards, the fences on the eastern and western stands were shortened from 2.25m to 0.70m.
 The football pitch was extended by 1 square meter.
 New, modern goal-posts were mounted, and brand new media boxes were constructed on top of the western stand.
-Partizan's Champions League game against Arsenal on 20 September, was almost postponed due to two of the stadium's floodlights failing.
+Partizan's Champions League game against Arsenal on 20 September 2010 was almost postponed due to two of the stadium's floodlights failing.
 However, one of them was fixed and the referee, Wolfgang Stark gave consent for the match to be played with only 3 floodlights.

 In March 2012, the old scoreboard was replaced with a new LED display after 55 years of service.
-On 7 September 2012, Partizan Belgrade announced a sponsorship agreement between the Carlsberg Group and the club, which includes also the placement of black and white chairs on the whole stadium.
+On 7 September 2012, Partizan Belgrade announced a sponsorship agreement between the Carlsberg Group and the club, which also included the placement of black and white chairs across the whole stadium.